cfpb/design-manual/brand-guidelines/typography.md

 ## Web hierarchy

 <p>Hierarchy refers to the difference in type size and weight between text elements.
-It creates focus points that signal the user where to read; a successful hierarchy enables readers to easily scan content.</p>
+It creates focus points that signal the user where to read.
+A successful hierarchy enables readers to easily scan content.</p>

 ### Headings